Difficult Conversations in a Family Business: Why They Don't Happen

 And I already know how long it's been running.
 It's never as recent as people think when they first tell me about it.

 You come in knowing the conversation needs to happen.
-You've known for months.
+You've known for a while.

 Most people I work with have already tried to have it.
 It went sideways.
 Or they backed out.
 Or it happened and nothing changed because the wrong thing got addressed.